KAIST-ELST/DMFTpack/docs/index.md

   $ gnuplot sw_Im.gnuplot
   ```

-* Now, one may want to do analytic continuation of the self-energy to obtain band structure and/or density of states.
+* Now, one may want to do analytic continuation from the imaginary Green's function to the real-frequency spectral function.
-  * Any continuation method can be used to obtain the imaginary part of the retarded self-energy.
-Using Kramers–Kronig relations, generate  "realFreq_Sw.dat_i_j" file.
+  * Any continuation method can be used to obtain the density of states from the Green's function.
+  * To continuate self-energy, we recommend MQEM method developed by J.-H. Sim [PRB (in press); arXiv:1804.01683].
+The source code will be public released via GitHub (updated: 2018-10-19).
+  * For the case of self-energy continuation, one may generate "realFreq_Sw.dat_i_j" file.
 Here i and j are orbital indices.
 Each file contains omega for the first column and real and imaginary part of the self-energy for the second and third column, respectively.
-  * We recommend MQEM code developed by J.-H. Sim (Not available yet and a public release via GitHub will be ready soon. (updated: 2018-09-10)).

     ```ShellSession
     $ mkdir realFreqSpectrum; cd realFreqSpectrum